Advice for fathers

 Children, in general, are enthusiastic communicators.
 Even without language they want to connect and share their experiences with you.

 - Babies cry to alert parents to their needs.
 Parents who respond quickly to their baby’s cries increase the baby’s sense of security and these babies grow into calmer children.
+Read our advice on coping with crying babies.

 - Listening includes picking up non-verbal messages such as pointing, imitation of noises, actions and expressions.